The Best Portable Ergonomic Split Travel Keyboards in 2025

 Methodology & Requirements

 We’ve formed the list of requirements based on a user who is regularly on the move, travelling between offices and client sites, and needs to carry around a portable, yet ergonomic set up, which will fit into a backpack.
-As a regular rider of public transport, lighter weight keyboards are preferred.
+As a regular rider of public transport, we prefer lighter weight keyboards.
 In addition, this user persona is someone who primarily types out reports and emails, and while does the occasional spreadsheet, does not need a number pad.

 Based on this, we’ve split the selection criteria into three categories: